Stratio/crossdata/doc/src/site/sphinx/Sandbox.rst

 Crossdata Sandbox
 *****************

 Crossdata provides a sandbox that allows to test its functionality.
-This sandbox includes Crossdata 0.3.4, Stratio Cassandra, and Cassandra and Stratio Deep Connectors.
+This sandbox includes Crossdata 0.4.0, Stratio Cassandra, and Cassandra and Stratio SparkSQL Connectors.

 Requisites
 ============